Eddy Kenzo: Philanthropy

-In 2015, Kenzo launched a charitable organization called the Eddy Kenzo Foundation.
+In 2015, Kenzo launched the charitable organization Eddy Kenzo Foundation.
 In January 2016, he enlisted Ugandan footballers, Tony Mawejje and Vincent Kayizzi, to help donate goods to nursing mothers and staff at the local Masaka hospital.
 In July 2017, he hosted two charity football matches in Masaka and Kampala that featured Victor Wanyama.
 The event raised funds for Ugandan children with HIV.
 In March 2019, he opened the Big Talent Soccer Academy in Kampala.
 The academy identifies local youth talent and provides education to help foster their skills.

+Concerts

+On November 12, 2022, Eddy Kenzo hosted his largest concert to date, he "Eddy Kenzo Festival," at the Kololo Airstrip in Kampala.
+The event featured several local and international guest performers.

+On January 4, 2019, Eddy Kenzo commemorated his 10-year anniversary in the Ugandan music industry with the concert "10 Years of Eddy Kenzo."
+The event aimed to foster unity between two of Uganda's prominent musicians and political figures, Bobi Wine and Bebe Cool, who have had a longstanding feud.

 Personal life

 Kenzo began a romantic relationship with Ugandan recording artist Rema Namakula.
 On 26 December 2014, Rema Namakula and Eddy Kenzo had a daughter at Paragon Hospital, in the Kampala neighborhood of Bugoloobi.
 Kenzo, who has another daughter (Maya Musuuza) from a previous relationship, acknowledged he was the father and named the newborn Amaal Musuuza.

-Kenzo and Rema separated in mid 2019 and Rema immediately got engaged to her former doctor Dr.Hamza Ssebunya.
+Kenzo and Rema separated in mid 2019 and Rema got engaged to her former doctor Hamza Ssebunya.